Visual1mpact/Paradox_AntiCheat/docs/Commands_Features/utility.md

 - Removing cloned chests only affects those created by this command.
 - The search radius for removal is approximately 20 blocks horizontally and 5 blocks vertically.

-## :invsee
+## invsee
 ### At A Glance
-The `:invsee` command allows players with sufficient clearance to view another player's inventory or ender chest in detail, including items, quantities, and enchantments.
+The `invsee` command allows players with sufficient clearance to view another player's inventory or ender chest in detail, including items, quantities, and enchantments.

 ?> Required Clearance Level To Execute: `3`